All RMIT theses (as described below) which are classified as fully completed after 1st June 2006 must be submitted electronically.

 The RMIT Library receives the final electronic copy from the School of Graduate Research and is responsible for uploading the thesis/project onto the RMIT Research Repository.

-The content of the RMIT Research Repository is open to the public, so it is important that you check your thesis for any material that is subject to copyright, such as tables, illustrations, graphs and photographs.
+Copyrighted material may include text, tables, illustrations, graphs and photographs.
 Such items may be not your own work, or they might be your own published work that is already under copyright or restriction.
-To include this copyright material in your thesis or Appropriate Durable Record (ADR), you will need to obtain written permission from the copyright owners.
+To include this copyrighted material in your thesis or Appropriate Durable Record (ADR), you will need to obtain written permission from the copyright owner/s.

 The RMIT University Library receives the final electronic archival copy of your thesis/project from the School of Graduate Research and makes it freely available online via the RMIT Research Repository, unless there is an embargo in place.
 Grounds for an embargo are detailed in section 21 of the Higher Degrees by Research Policy.
 Note that proposing to publish from your thesis/project is not adequate grounds for an embargo.